 Check the Chimney

-Not all HVAC techs are certified to check fireplaces, so make an appointment with a chimney inspector before winter arrives full blast.
+Make an appointment with a chimney inspector before winter arrives full blast.
 Your inspector can check the flue and chimney lining for creosote buildup, look for cracks in the exterior, remove moss near the chimney, and so on.

 You can help by trimming overhanging tree branches so they’re nowhere close to the chimney itself.